Lightning-AI/pytorch-lightning/src/lightning/data/README.md

 [Lightning Studios](https://lightning.ai) are fully reproducible cloud IDE with data, code, dependencies, etc...
 Finally reproducible science.

-# 📈 Easy Data Processing Scaling
+# 📈 Easily scale data processing

 The easiest way to scale is to create a free account on [lightning.ai](https://lightning.ai/) platform.
-Using the platform, the `optimize` and `map` can start multiple machines to make data processing drastically faster.
+With the platform, the `optimize` and `map` can start multiple machines to make data processing drastically faster.

 ```python
 from lightning.data import optimize, Machine